 This link lets the email recipients further explore the data on your Looker instance.
 Recipients must log in to Looker and have permissions to access the model on which the delivered content is based to view that content in Looker.
 If you want to remove this link from your data delivery emails, uncheck the Include Links checkbox.

 The following options are available when scheduling data delivery over email.

 Apply Visualization Options

-For Looks, you can configure if you want the data delivery to use the same options as your visualization:
+For Looks, CSV-formatted dashboards, and Explores (if sending a one-time delivery), you can configure whether you want the data delivery to use the same options as your visualization:

 Formatted Data Values